mostafa/xk6-kafka/README.md

 7. Why does the `Reader.consume` produces an `unable to read message` error?

    For performance testing reasons, the `maxWait` of the `Reader` is set to 200ms.
 If you keep receiving this error, consider increasing it to a larger value.

+8. How can I consume from multiple partitions on a single topic?

+   You can configure your reader to consume from a (list of) topic(s) and its partitions using a consumer group.
+This can be achieve by setting `groupTopics`, `groupID` and a few other options for timeouts, intervals and lags.
+Have a look at the [`test_consumer_group.js`](https://github.com/mostafa/xk6-kafka/blob/main/scripts/test_consumer_group.js) example script.

 ## Contributions, Issues and Feedback